 In addition to her academic research and teaching, she has served on steering committees and provided her research and pedagogical expertise to a variety of non-profit organizations and educational publishers, including Students Learn Students Vote, Scholastic Books, and the Faculty Network for Student Voting Rights.
 She is one of the founders of the Student Vote Research Network.
 She is frequently asked to provide commentary on democratic engagement and civic participation for diverse media outlets.

-Alex is a recent graduate of McMaster University’s Master of Public Policy in Digital Society program, where his research focused on digital privacy law, digital democracy, and the spread of dis- and misinformation online, all within a Canadian context.
+Alex is a graduate of McMaster University’s Master of Public Policy in Digital Society program, where his research focused on digital privacy law, digital democracy, and the spread of dis- and misinformation online, all within a Canadian context.
 He also holds a Bachelor of Arts in Applied Communications, Leadership, and Culture from the University of Prince Edward Island.
 Through holding previous working roles in research, communications, public affairs, and municipal government, Alex has had experience working within both the non-profit sector and public service.

 Beyond online discourse, Alex is passionate about issues surrounding equity within public education, digital literacy, and youth engagement.